oracle-devrel/devo.tutorials/deploying-the-argo-project-on-oke.md

 And use the browser to access the Rollout dashboards:

-{% img alignright assets/argo-oke-dhasboard.png 400 400 "ARGO Rollout Dashboard" %}
+{% imgx alignright assets/argo-oke-dhasboard.png 400 400 "ARGO Rollout Dashboard" %}

 Finally, since we deployed both services as `type=LoadBalancer`, we will have 2 Load Balancers.
 You can look up their respective public IP addresses in the OCI console or use kubectl to look them up in the EXTERNAL-IP column when you run: